 - Job Requirements: most IT jobs require at least a high school diploma, though some may require some college coursework or an associate’s degree in computer science.
 Technical support jobs are usually looking for someone with a bachelor’s degree, but it’s not required.

 - Work Environment: both jobs take place in office settings, but duties can differ depending on the place of employment.
 For example, a tech support professional may work at a desk in an IT firm, but for a software development company, they may have to drive around to meet different clients.

-- Work Hours: IT professionals tend to work regular business hours, though sometimes they may have to be on call 24-7.
+- Work Hours: IT professionals like those in IT support Melbourne tend to work regular business hours, though sometimes they may have to be on call 24-7.
 Technical support professionals also work standard business hours, but may be asked to work overtime.

 There are several other aspects of the jobs that set them apart from each other, but these are the main ones that basically define them.

 Whether you choose to work in IT or technical support, you do still have to have a basic fundamental knowledge of the technology you’re going to be working on.
 Consider looking at what you want to get out of the job and which one seems more fulfilling so that you can start your way on a career path you’ll be happy with.